Witness to latest Salisbury incident says she was told victims were Russian

 She added: “For us personally it was very, very frightening, we were told by a police officer there were two Russians showing symptoms of the Novichok virus and we would probably have to go to hospital for blood tests.”

-She said that she could not tell the woman’s nationality from her accent.
+Mrs Worne, who was given the all-clear, said she could not tell the woman’s nationality from her accent.

-A Wiltshire Police spokeswoman said they would not comment on the nationality of the two people and added: “We do not know if it was a medical episode or anything suspicious, we are waiting to hear from the hospital.”
+Wiltshire Police said they would not comment on the nationality of the two people.

-Phil Downton, a member of staff at the nearby New Inn said that the diners were brought to the pub until the all-clear was given at about 1am.
+Detective Sergeant Jonathan Davies-Bateman later said: “Although we were able to rule out the presence of Novichok quickly, tests are ongoing to understand what, if anything, the pair have come into contact with which may have caused them to fall unwell.

-He said: “We weren’t allowed to go near them, they were on one side of the pub and we were told not to go in there just in case of contamination if it was something.”
+“It is crucial that this is done methodically.
+At this stage, it is unclear as to whether or not a crime has been committed.

 The Italian restaurant is a short walk from Queen Elizabeth Gardens, which was until recently closed off after 44-year-old Dawn Sturgess was fatally poisoned by the nerve agent in June.